dannycarbonero/set_split/README.txt

 Python interface to split music sets into individual tracks using tracklist link from 1001 tracklists
-    - geckodriver must be installed and added to path
+    - geckodriver, ffmpeg, and fpcalc must be installed and added to path